 Oftentimes, a list of off-limit songs is even more important than your playlist, notes Malone, especially if the DJ is open to taking requests from guests—something you and your DJ have to discuss.
-"Try to leave room for the DJ to take requests, but don't hesitate to list anything you hate (e.g. no line dances) as off the table.
+"Try to leave room for the DJ to take requests, but don't hesitate to list anything you hate (e.g., no line dances) as off the table.
 The DJ should simply tell guests requesting those particular songs that he doesn't have them available."
 In addition to certain songs that are off-limits, be sure to get specific about language (eg, dirty words) and volume preferences.